Robert Eberan von Eberhorst: Auto Union

 Eberan-Eberhorst initially served as a development engineer within the Auto Union racing department at Horch works in Zwickau, moving to head up the racing engine department.
 He was responsible for turning Chief Engineer Porsche's ideas in physical reality, and his early contributions to Auto Union's successes included development of side skirts and aerodynamic bodywork along the belly of the record breaking streamliner car, additions that were some of the earliest experiments with ground effect downforce to have been applied to a car.

 Type D

 When Porsche left Auto Union in 1938 Eberan-Eberhorst was promoted in his stead.
 His first full car design was for the Auto Union Type D Grand Prix car.
-With a swept volume of three litres, in accordance with the contemporary Grand Prix regulations, the supercharged V12 rear-mounted engine could develop 400 bhp.
+With a swept volume of three litres, in accordance with the contemporary Grand Prix regulations, the supercharged V12 mid-mounted engine could develop 400 bhp.
 Chassis modifications were made aimed at improving the drivability of the car by mass distribution (revised driver and fuel tank position), and a new de Dion rear suspension replacing the previous swing axle system.
 The car provided Grand Prix victories for Tazio Nuvolari and Hermann Paul Müller.

 Eberan-Eberhorst was heavily involved in the initial testing of each new racing car, developing an on-board recording instrument to plot parameters such as car speed, engine speed, gear change and braking points.